Edge Templates

 @!button({ text: 'Sign up', type: 'submit' })

-The link component renders an anchor tag with support for route-based URL generation.
+Renders an anchor element with route-based URL generation.

 @!link({ route: 'posts.show', routeParams: [post.id], text: 'View post' })